Search for heavy diboson resonances in semileptonic final states in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event classification and selections

 \subsection{Categorisation of production processes}

 For the three production processes shown in Figure~\ref{fig:diagram}, the ggF and DY processes have the same final states while the VBF process possesses two additional jets, called VBF-tag jets.
 The kinematics of these jets differ from those from the $V$-boson hadronic decays.
 They are typically well separated in pseudorapidity and usually have large dijet invariant mass.
 These characteristics were used in previous searches~\cite{EXOT-2016-28,EXOT-2016-29} to separate VBF production from ggF/DY production.
 In this search, a recurrent neural network~(RNN) \cite{Sherstinsky:2018rnn, ATL-PHYS-PUB-2017-003} is used to classify the VBF and ggF/DY event topologies.
 It is built with the Keras~\cite{chollet2015keras} library using the Theano python library~\cite{2016arXiv160502688short} as a back end for mathematical computations.

-The RNN uses information about the four-momenta of small-$R$ jets as input.
+The RNN has 2 hidden layers with 25 recurrent cells to exploit the hidden correlation of the input sequence.

+The RNN uses the four-momenta of small-$R$ jets as input.
+It is well suited for a variable-length input sequence such as the jet information.
+The RNN allows to recover events with only one VBF-tag jet reconstructed ($\sim 30\%$ of signal events), and those events were not selected in previous searches where two VBF-tag jets were required~\cite{EXOT-2016-28,EXOT-2016-29}.
+Although the RNN permits to deal with a large number of input jets, a maximum of two input jets is chosen to minimise the impact of systematic uncertainties associated with additional jets.
+Only a small increase (2--3\%) in the tagging efficiency of VBF events is observed if more than two jets are used as inputs.

 For events with large-$R$ jets, small-$R$ jets with angular separations of $\Delta R<1$ from the leading large-$R$ jets are removed.
 If there is no large-$R$ jet in an event, the pair of small-$R$ jets with dijet invariant mass closest to the $V$-boson mass is removed.
 Up to two remaining small-$R$ jets with the highest $\pt$ are chosen as the input to the RNN.
 Events with no small-$R$ jets left are automatically classified as ggF/DY events.

-The RNN allows for a variable number of input jets and a maximum of two jets is chosen to minimise the impact of systematic uncertainties associated with additional jets.
-Only small increases of 2--3\% in the tagging efficiency of VBF events are observed if more than two jets are allowed as inputs.
+The RNN score distributions depend on the assumed model of a heavy resonance, its mass and decay mode.
+The RNN trained with the 1~\TeV\ scalar resonance in the $X\to ZZ\to\llqq$ decay is applied for the three leptonic channels, the three resonance models, and all resonance masses.